 In these instances, you are primarily referencing other research papers, and it becomes more important to quickly determine the relevance and value of the paper prior to committing to a more in-depth reading and analysis.
 You can also take advantage of the reference list at the end of a paper to determine which other papers are relevant to your own writing.

 Now that you’ve identified your primary goal, it’s time to begin reading.

 2 | Don’t Read in Order

-Not every section in a research article is created equal.
-Unlike reading a traditional book, I don’t advise you read a research paper in the order it’s laid out.
+Not every section of a research article is created equal.
+Unlike reading a traditional book, I don’t advise you to read a research paper in the order it’s laid out.

-First, you should read the title and the abstract to get an overview of the paper.
-If, at any time during your reading, you come across a word or acronym you don’t understand, stop and look it up.
+First, read the title and the abstract to get an overview of the paper.
+If you come across a word or acronym you don’t understand, stop and look it up.
 It’s not like a novel where you can infer the meaning and likely not see the word again.
-The language in research articles is generally pretty straightforward, and terms you don’t understand are often the scientific terms that are critical to your understanding of the paper and its findings.
+The language in research articles is generally pretty straightforward, and any terms you don’t understand are often scientific terms, which are critical to your understanding of the paper and its findings.

 Next, dive into the conclusion.
 Again, this is a research paper, not a novel, so you’re not running into any spoilers.
 The conclusion effectively summarizes the most pertinent findings.

 Now that you have a better idea of what the paper is about, spend as much time as you desire going over the figures, methods, results, and discussion sections.
 The discussion section will likely be the highest yield portion that requires the most amount of time, but to truly understand the paper, you must also go over the methods and results.